AngelaRoth/frontend-nanodegree-feedreader/README.md

 ## Loading and Running the Application

 All Jasmine functionality runs on load.
-To load the application, simply load `index.html` into your local browser
+To load the application, simply load `index.html` into your local browser.

 ### Passing and Failing